 The financial instability at home forced her to discontinue her studies while she was still studying in Class VIII.
 She was barely 17 when she tied the knot.

 Yet, deep down, although she held on to the sparks of her childhood dreams of becoming a teacher, the fact that she was a school dropout proved to be a big deterrence.
 But today, at 27, Ugyen is an achiever.

-It all began when a friend learned about Tarayana’s outreach and mobilization programme on Waste Management and persuaded her to enroll.
+It all began when a friend learned about Trayana’s Outreach and Mobilization program on Waste Management and persuaded her to enroll.

 “The program has taught me to believe in myself,” she says.
-“Above all, it has taught me that although I am a school dropout, a wife and a mother, nothing is beyond reach.”
+“Above all, it has taught me that although I am a school dropout, a wife, and a mother, nothing is beyond reach.”

-Today, recycling waste to make all sorts of products not only keeps Ugyen busy and brings in the extra money, it also gives her the self-confidence to believe in herself and make a difference to her community every day.
+The Waste Management Training was organized by Tarayana with assistance from the ADB, to reach out to low-income groups, particularly women.
+She recalls that up until the training, she hadn’t heard of waste segregation – let alone recycling.
+Today, recycling waste to make all sorts of products not only keeps Ugyen busy and brings in extra money, but it also gives her the self-confidence to believe in herself and make a difference in her community every day.